barabanshek/barabanshek.github.io/current_research/research.md

 **Mentor:** <a href="http://anujkalia.com/" title="AnujKalia">Anuj Kalia</a>.

-<a href="https://www.microsoft.com/en-us/research/publication/resilient-baseband-processing-in-virtualized-rans-with-slingshot/" title="MSRC">5G PHY resilience paper, 2023 [Microsoft Research Preprint]</a>
+<a href="https://www.microsoft.com/en-us/research/publication/resilient-baseband-processing-in-virtualized-rans-with-slingshot/" title="MSRC">SIGCOMM'23 Paper on 5G PHY Resilience, 2023</a>

 ##### <ins>Dagger+: CPU-Free, General and Efficient Data Transformation and Movement System for the Cloud</ins>